fairlearn/fairlearn/docs/user_guide/adversarial.rst

 In this example, we demonstrate some of these good practices.
 We start by defining our
-predictor neural network explicitely so that it is more apparant.
+predictor neural network explicitly so that it is more apparent.
 We will be using PyTorch, but the same can be achieved using Tensorflow::

     import torch